 Households usually depend on septic tanks to treat wastewater or liquid wastes naturally.

 But apart from the obvious, such as not pouring grease down your sink, this guide will take you through how to keep your septic tank system in the best condition.
-Let’s take a look at these helpful septic system tips.
+Let?s take a look at these helpful septic system tips.

 All Purpose Septic Tanks/ Household Sewage Treatment Plants

 Most modern houses in Australia have combined septic and sullage systems to ensure they can most effectively treat human waste and wastewater.
-Together they are often referred to as all-purpose septic tanks.
+Together, they are often referred to as all-purpose septic tanks.
 So, before we move on to how to best maintain septic tanks, let us first explain what septic and sullage systems are, how a septic system works, and how the wastewater treatment process goes.

 Septic Systems

-This is where the effluent gets absorbed in the soil and eventually acts as an excellent fertiliser for plants.
+Once the human waste is broken down through a biological process, the liquid leaves the tank and gets transferred to a leach field.
+In this field, the effluent gets absorbed in the soil and eventually acts as an excellent fertilizer for plants.
 They benefit significantly from this waste; the wind helps the wastewater evaporate quickly.
+However, certain items like feminine products should never be flushed as they can cause blockages.

 Sullage System